 Featured Process: Tracks and Tracking

 As temperatures begin to moderate and animal activity picks up, now is probably the best time to get out and search for, identify and interpret animal tracks and signs in the snow or mud.
 Even a trip to the dumpster can turn a class into a CSI unit piecing together clues of events that may have occurred only hours before.
 Did the early bird get the worm, or was it nailed by a cat, or perhaps a hawk or an owl?
-Here’s a good guide for kids to tracks and signs, including a simple key, and here are some photos of common animal tracks.
+Here’s a good guide for kids to tracks and signs, including a simple key, and here are some drawing and photos of common animal tracks.

 A good place to start is with our good friend, the squirrel.
 As you might expect, squirrels leave veritable highways that generally run from tree to tree.
 That’s one of the best ways of telling them from Eastern Cottontail Rabbit and Snowshoe Hare prints, which are quite similar, but tend not to go from tree to tree.
 All three animals gallop, which means that they move both front feet together, and then both back feet, often landing with the back feet in front of the front feet, as in the rabbit track above.
 The rabbit’s back feet are somewhat larger, but the best way to tell isolated prints apart is that the rabbit and hare almost always lands with front paws in line with the direction of travel (one before the other), while the squirrel never does — they are essentially side by side.
 Deer Mice also gallop, while voles walk or trot along often under the snow.
 These tunnels get exposed as the snow melts.